ensisoft/wdk/README.md

 ================================

 WDK is a minimalistic library to knock up a window for OpenGL rendering.
-It also provides simple input handling for mouse (TBD) and keyboard.
+It also provides simple input handling for mouse and keyboard, fullscreen windows and changing the system resolution.
+(Probably doesn't work in case of multiple monitors, patches welcome!)
 Code requires a C++11 compatible compiler and should compile with the following compilers: